Recognising and dealing with feelings

 An example of this might be:

-This is often triggered by thinking errors which fall into one of three main categories:
+Negative thinking is often triggered by thinking errors which fall into three main categories:

-making things seem worse that they really are; seeing things out of proportion
+- Catastrophising – making things seem worse that they really are, getting things out of proportion

-This page will help you to deal with two common negative emotions, but these management techniques can also be applied to others.
+The following will help you deal with some common negative emotions but can also be applied to others.

 If you answer “yes” to the following questions, then worrying might be a problem for you.